kanaka/mal/process/guide.md

   returns the token at the current position.

 * Add a function `read_str` in `reader.qx`.
 This function
-  will call `tokenizer` and then create a new Reader object instance with the tokens.
+  will call `tokenize` and then create a new Reader object instance with the tokens.
 Then it will call `read_form` with the Reader instance.

-* Add a function `tokenizer` in `reader.qx`.
+* Add a function `tokenize` in `reader.qx`.
 This function will take a single string and return an array/list of all the tokens (strings) in it.
 The following regular expression (PCRE) will match all mal tokens.